 The transition from military to civilian life can be frustrating.
 After growing within the military and having significant responsibility, veterans are faced with the need to start over when they get out.
 Specifically, they have to figure out how to find opportunities and present themselves within the civilian system, which their peers have already been doing for years.
 To facilitate the process, Veterati offers volunteers a chance to provide veterans with valuable career mentoring.
 Mentors sign up online (it takes a couple of minutes) and note areas of expertise and a specific time and date to mentor (a minimum of an hour).
 Veterans, active military and spouses browse through mentors and schedule a coaching session through the Veterati platform, and Veterati connects the call.

 American Corporate Partners’ AdvisorNet is an online forum where veterans and spouses of active-duty military can seek career advice for civilian jobs.
 Spouses are included because they often move every few years to support their partners and therefore don’t have a strong network to rely on.
 Questions range from how to improve a résumé to the best way to get in the door for an IT job to how to negotiate a pay raise.
 Tens of thousands of veterans post questions on the forum, and after registering as an adviser, you can search through questions and provide suggestions in your area of expertise.
 Veterans can also search adviser profiles to find those who have experience in areas where they need help.
-American Corporate Partners says there’s a growing need to help transitioning veterans given the Department of Defense’s projection that one million additional troops would be transitioning in the years from 2019 to 2024.
+American Corporate Partners says there’s a growing need to help transitioning veterans, given the high number of troops transitioning to civilian life.
+Participate by accessing the Advisor-Net section of American Corporate Partners’ website.

 Most workforce development programs are looking for volunteers to help with mock interviews, career advice and résumé help and can be found online.
 For example, in my area I’d search for “Philadelphia workforce development nonprofit.”
 You can also find mentoring organizations through specific searches like “mentoring women in Philadelphia.”